Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Methodology

-Starting with the base partition, denoted $\mathcal{P}^0$, a new partition $\mathcal{P}^j$ is generated by merging neighboring subregions at subsequent steps $j = 1, 2, 3, \ldots$, according to some criteria.
-Different criteria have been proposed, including the BIC \citep{fuentes2001high} and deviance \citep{muyskens2022partition}, but these approaches are not applicable when the likelihood is penalized.
-Instead, we select a partition using the PPL, computed over a single holdout set $\bm{z}_{\mathrm{hold}}$.
-We denote this $\ell_{PPL}(\hat{\bm{\psi}}; \bm{z}_{\mathrm{hold}})$, where the estimate $\hat{\bm{\psi}}$ maximizes $\ell_{PPL}$ on a training set $\bm{z}_{\mathrm{train}}$.
-We can also use the average holdout PPL over data folds, which involves a higher computational burden but a more stable model fitting.
-We take this approach in our data application.
-The penalty term in (\ref{penPair}) inherently includes information about the number of parameters in the model, with the total number of neighboring subregion pairs, i.e., the number of model parameters, reducing whenever some subregions merge.
-By selecting the model with the larger PPL, we balance model flexibility and parsimony.
+To choose {``similar''} subregions to merge at iteration $j$ of Algorithm~\ref{alg:comb}, \cite{muyskens2022partition} suggest randomly sampling neighboring pairs from all available neighboring subregions, and testing their merge; this is performed exhaustively, without replacement, until some acceptance criterion is satisfied.
+Different criteria {for assessing model fit} have been proposed in the literature, e.g., BIC \citep{fuentes2001high} or deviance \citep{muyskens2022partition}, but these are not applicable when the likelihood is penalized or composite, as is the case for our model.
+Instead, we {quantify model fit and} select a partition using the penalized pairwise log-likelihood, denoted by $\ell_{PPL}(\hat{\bm{\psi}}; \bm{z}_{\mathrm{hold}})$, which we compute over a holdout set $\bm{z}_{\mathrm{hold}}$; note that the estimate $\hat{\bm{\psi}}$ maximizes $\ell_{PPL}$ on a training set $\bm{z}_{\mathrm{train}}$.
+We construct $\bm{z}_{\mathrm{hold}}$ by first defining a set of holdout sites and then holding out all observations at said sites; the remaining data comprises $\bm{z}_{\mathrm{train}}$.
+The penalty term in (\ref{penPair}) inherently includes information about the number of parameters in the model; the total number of neighboring subregion pairs decreases whenever subregions merge and hence the number of model parameters also decreases.
+Selecting the model with the larger penalized pairwise log-likelihood balances model flexibility and parsimony.